ashankaushalya97/MotorbikeShop-Management-HibernateJPA-SpringORM/README.md

 Main technologies and techniques that are used to develop this application.
 * Java SE
 * Layered - architecture
-* Native hibernate
+* Hibernate JPA
 * Spring
 * Jasper Reports

 ### License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ashankaushalya97/MotorbikeShop-Management-Spring/blob/spring/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ashankaushalya97/MotorbikeShop-Management-HibernateJPA/blob/master/LICENSE) file for details.